-Swimming instructors know that the key to learning to swim is through lots of practise and repetition.
-And while we can encourage our swimmers and their parents to attend multiple lessons per week, it isn’t always possible with children today participating in more activities than ever before.
-Swimming lessons are just one activity along with dancing, soccer, netball, tennis – you name it, that need to be scheduled into the week for children in today’s fast paced society.
+Swimming instructors know that the key to learning to swim is through lots of practice and repetition.
+While we can encourage our swimmers and their parents to attend multiple lessons per week, it isn’t always possible with children today participating in more activities than ever before.
+Swimming lessons are just one activity along with dancing, soccer, netball, tennis – you name it, that need to be scheduled for the week for children in today’s fast-paced society.
 And we mustn’t forget scheduling the activities of any siblings.
-Some parents are superheros the way they manage to fit everything in.
+Some parents are superheroes the way they manage to fit everything in.
 Knowing it’s not always possible for children to attend more than one lesson per week, it is so important to make that lesson count.
 Make sure that swimmers get the most out of their time spent in the water by keeping them moving, active and learning for the entirety of the lesson.

-Here are 5 tips to help you achieve maximum practise time in your classes to ensure swimmers continue to improve.
+Here are 5 tips to help you run better swimming lessons and achieve maximum practise time in your classes to ensure swimmers continue to improve.

 - Plan your lessons